prak112/DevSchool-Csharp/PracticeTest_PizzaOrder/README.md

 * Add classes "Topping" and "Pizza" to the application defined as follows :

 ```
-Class Topping:
+Class Pizzeria:
 	// Class consists of toppings available for User selection

 	// Properties
-	Name <- Name of the topping.
+	enum Toppings <- ENUM structure of all available toppings

-Class Pizza :
+Class Customer :
 	// Class consists of order details

 	// Properties
-	List<Topping> Toppings <- List of toppings selected by the user
+	List<Topping> Toppings <- LIST of toppings selected by the user
 	decimal Price

 	// Methods